yonacwy/bible_study_app_v2/info/plan.md

 - [x] Cloud saving via Google Drive
 - [ ] ~~Auto saving (at intervals)~~
   - [ ] ~~Auto syncing?~~
+- [x] Bugfixes
+  - [x] Scrollbar appears when it does not need to on erase highlight dropdown when reversed
-- [x] Bugfix: Crashes on June 19th Robert Roberts reading, problem parsing 2 John-3 John
+  - [x] Crashes on June 19th Robert Roberts reading, problem parsing 2 John-3 John
-- [ ] Bugfix: Highlight/Note menu not clamped horizontally, and possibly vertically
+  - [x] Highlight/Note menu not clamped horizontally, and possibly vertically
-- [x] Bugfix: Deleting reference button does not work properly
+  - [x] Deleting reference button does not work properly
 - [x] Added footer to all pages

 ### Version 0.5.3: Bug Fixes and Improvements